 - Calendly – Want to give someone access to your schedule to pick a time that works for him within your availability?
 Want to avoid going back and forth over email trying to find a time that works for a group of people to meet?
 This tool is great.
 The free version lets you have one meeting setup, but you can configure all sorts of things with it.
 Only want to offer sales calls during specific times?
 You can set up a link for that.

 - Skype – This app allows for easy “face-to-face” calls through the computer.
 It also allows for some basic screen sharing.
-I have mine set up to work with my external desktop microphone (Audio-Technica ATR2100-USB Cardioid Dynamic USB/XLR Microphone, recommended by the great Kirk Bowman of The Art of Value Show), for better audio quality.
+I have mine set up to work with my external desktop microphone (Audio-Technica ATR2100-USB Cardioid Dynamic USB/XLR Microphone), for better audio quality.

 - Zoom – Setting up conference calls is easier than you can imagine with this as one of your SaaS tools.
 It allows for recurrent meetings, audio, video, and screen share.
 It is my preference over GoToMeeting.